namnd/namnd.github.io/content/posts/my-workstation-setup.md

 I believe WFH is going to be (if not already) a new normal for the tech industry.
 The benefits of it undeniably outweigh some of its disadvantages.
-However, in my opinion, there is one major problem with WFH is security compliance.
+However, in my opinion, there is one major problem with WFH, that is security compliance.
 There are enough stories, or articles about this, so I am not going to explain why that is the case.
 Instead, I want to share my own setup, as an effort to have a reasonably secure and compliance workstation at home.